ijemmao/task_bot/README.md

 Ok the last step is to deploy your bot to Heroku!

 1. 🐻Head over to [Heroku](https://www.heroku.com/) and login/sign up.
 Then, make a new app.
-In the "Deploy" tab, set the deployment method to **Github** and connect to the repo you made.
 Head over to "Settings" and add a Config Variable `SLACK_BOT_TOKEN` with value set to the API token of the Slack bot you made in step 1.
 You probably also need to add all your YELP keys, and any other API's you used.

 1. Follow the steps under "Deploy Using Heroku Git".